 Take your time and go through each asset.
 Ask yourself not only who will receive it, but what you want them to do with that information once they have it.
 With a solid game plan, you can distribute digital assets into the right hands and hopefully give your loved ones something to remember you by forever.

 Create an Estate Plan That Addresses Digital and Physical Assets

-While you sit down with your estate planning attorney to create your wish list for your physical assets, make sure you include those digital assets discussed here.
+While you sit down with your Long Island estate planning attorney to create your wish list for your physical assets, make sure you include those digital assets discussed here.
 The Law Office of Andrew M. Lamkin, P.C., can assist you with your estate planning.
 Whether you have just a handful of digital assets or hundreds, he can help you create a solid estate plan that protects both physical and digital assets alike.
 He can also help you with beneficiary designations on those accounts, ensuring that you give enough information to each party so that they can access the accounts and do what you wish them to do with it.

 Even if you have an existing estate plan, now is the perfect time to go back and add in your digital assets.
 While doing so, make sure you update your will or trust document to include anything new you might have added at the start of the year.

 When you are ready to create your first estate plan or you would like to update an existing one that includes your digital assets, contact the Law Office of Andrew M. Lamkin, P.C., today.
 You can book a free, no-obligation case evaluation at 516-605-0625 or request more information online about digital asset planning.